calebjordanstone/Great-Graph-2025/README.md

 Great-Graph-2025

 # Some information about the study
-The study was designed to determine whether people adapt their attention to gradual changes in the task environment, and whether knowledge of the task structure (i.e., how they task environment changes across trials) influences attentional control in a dynamic environment.
+The study was designed to determine whether people adapt their attention to gradual changes in the task environment, and whether knowledge of the task structure (i.e., how the task environment changes across trials) influences attentional control in a dynamic environment.

 In this Adaptive Choice Visual Search (ACVS) task, participants were presented with an array of 54 blue, orange and green squares.
 Each square contains a single digit between 2 and 9.
 Participants were told that their goal was to locate a TARGET square and report the number inside the target square.